UK-SBCoA-EbbertLab/single_cell_analysis_PBMCs/README.md

 This step is used as a confirmation of raw and unique count expression for marker genes across cell-types and sub-cell-types to ensure the validity of these as markers on the cell-type-level, prior to AutoZI modeling and denoising.
 These analyses correspond to Figures 6d,e and Supplemental File 2 of our manuscript.

 ### Step 10 -- RNAPysoform Analyses
-This step uses the RNAPysoform Python package created by Bernardo Aguzzoli Heberle in the Ebbert lab, which can be found here: https://rna-pysoforms.readthedocs.io/en/latest/.

-This package models transcript structures for both known and new isoforms from known genes.
+This step models transcript structures for both known and new isoforms from known genes.
+It also adds biotypes to our extended GTF and assigns new transcripts to the biotype "novel" to allow biotype coloration for all transcripts in our dataset.
 These analyses produced Figures 6c and 6f in the manuscript.

+In this step, we use the RNAPysoform Python package created by Bernardo Aguzzoli Heberle in the Ebbert lab, which can be found here: https://rna-pysoforms.readthedocs.io/en/latest/.